aydenpf/CSXL-equipment-feature/docs/docs/equipment-reservation-system-design-doc.md

 #### Amy Ambassador

 As Amy Ambassador, I need to check to make sure I am giving equipment to the correct students who reserved them, check the equipment out, and check it back in when it is returned.
 I also need to keep track of how the condition of the equipment changes between checkout and checkin.
-Finally, I need to be able to uniquely identify each piece of equipment and track which students have which pieces of equipment.
+I need to be able to uniquely identify each piece of equipment and track which students have which pieces of equipment.
+I also need to see students' checkout histories, to track for a history of late returns and/or disrespect of equipment.